amitk1998/GitSync-Cloudformation-Project/README.md

 # GitSync-Cloudformation-Project
-This is poc repository to deploy aws cloudformation template using github coonection id github app: 51360198
+This is poc repository to deploy aws cloudformation template using github coonection id github app : 51360198